Modular mojo: Toyota re-engineers its appeal

 The savings from this overhaul - to be at least a fifth of Toyota’s development costs - would be used to add or tailor other high-tech features, such as auto-braking, to suit different markets.

 This approach is not new.
-Volkswagen (VOWG_p.DE), Toyota’s rival for the title of the world’s biggest automaker, has already rolled out its Modular Transverse Matrix (MQB) in more than a fifth of its vehicles.
+Volkswagen, Toyota’s rival for the title of the world’s biggest automaker, has already rolled out its Modular Transverse Matrix (MQB) in more than a fifth of its vehicles.

 In a progress report on Thursday, Executive Vice President Mitsuhisa Kato, the architect of the TNGA outline, said Toyota expects about half of its vehicles in 2020 to feature TNGA platforms.